Cargo Consolidation

 Cargo Consolidation is the process of combining multiple smaller shipments into a single larger shipment to optimize transportation efficiency, reduce costs, and streamline logistics.

-What is Cargo Consolidation?
+What Is Cargo Consolidation?

 Use Cases of Cargo Consolidation